neevets/drew-docs/legal/terms.md

 You must **not**:

-- Abuse, exploit, reverse engineer, or disrupt Drew or related systems
+- Abuse, exploit, or disrupt Drew or related systems
 - Use Drew for unlawful, harmful, deceptive, or abusive activity
 - Automate or spam commands in a way that degrades service quality
 - Attempt to bypass limitations, permissions, or security controls